Method Functional Safety

 April 2024 Agenda

-• Don’t buy security vulnerabilities – Understanding Supply Chain Risk
+• Don’t buy security vulnerabilities – Understanding Supply Chain Risk.
+Your organisation relies on digital technology but can you trust it?

 April 2023 Agenda

-• A review – 10 years of functional safety, process safety and OT Cyber security
+• A review – 10 years of functional safety, process safety and OT Cyber security.
+Scene setting and looking at the major milestones in our world from the past 10 years

 April 2022 Agenda